Partner content: The ‘human’ cost of digital transformation

 “When organisations implement flexible solutions that guide without dictating, workers gain greater autonomy, motivation, and even career acceleration,” said Mason.
 “The next generation of work platforms must replace rigidity with adaptability – giving teams the clarity, balance, and freedom they need to thrive while letting AI and orchestration amplify human potential, rather than overwhelm it.”

-Workplace tools should be primarily seen as ways to improve the experience of our employees and enable human potential – not just promoted to our teams as ways to “make line go up”.
+Workplace tools should be primarily seen as ways to improve the experience of our employees and enable human potential – not just promoted to our teams as ways to “make line go up and to the right.”

-The report covers a number of ways that leaders can make digital transformation work for their teams, from training to culture, and also highlights many other factors to be known, such as helping your employees understand the “why” in their work, getting teams aligned with new tools, and overcoming the fear of AI.
+The report covers a number of ways that leaders can make digital transformation work for their teams, from training to culture.
+It also highlights many other factors, such as helping your employees understand the “why” in their work, getting teams aligned with new tools, and overcoming the fear of AI.

-Tech is an inescapable part of our workplace – so we need to make it one that works.
+Tech is an inescapable part of our workplace, so we need to make it work.
 This Adaptavist report is packed with useful information for any modern business leader, reflections from experts in the field, and practical solutions to combat the issues raised from the data.

 Get the free report – no sign-up required